 In East Africa, unintentional secondary poisoning is an important, widespread issue that occurs primarily outside protected areas.
-Many farmers use poisons in response to human-wildlife conflict for pest control, including the use of strychnine for predator control and poisoned livestock baits to kill carnivores like jackals, lions, and hyenas (Ogada 2014).
-In Namibia in 1995, over 100 T. tracheliotos were killed in one strychnine poisoning incident (Simmons 1995).
-More recently, new-generation pesticides such as Carbofuran, have increased in use and contributed significantly to declines of vultures (Brown 1986; P. Hall in litt.
-2000; Otieno et al. 2010; Ogada 2014).
-Several T. tracheliotos died after feeding on the carcass of a poisoned jackal in Namibia (Komen 2009) and two individuals were killed by feeding on a poisoned carcass in Kenya (Kendall & Virani 2012a).
-Increasing use of agricultural pesticides has also been highlighted as a potential problem for the species in Saudi Arabia (Shimelis et al. 2005).
+Many farmers use poisons in response to human-wildlife conflict or as pest control, including use of strychnine for predator control and poisoned livestock baits to kill carnivores like jackals, lions, and hyenas (Ogada 2014b).
+In Namibia in 1995, over 100 vultures (mainly Lappet-faced Vultures) were killed in one strychnine poisoning incident (Simmons 1995).
+More recently synthetic pesticides like carbofuran have increased in use and contributed significantly to declines of vultures (Brown 1986, P. Hall in litt.
+2000, Otieno et al. 2010, Ogada 2014b).
+Several Lappet-faced Vultures were found to have died after feeding on the carcass of a poisoned jackal in Namibia (Komen 2009) and two birds were killed as a result of feeding on a poisoned carcass in Kenya (Kendall and Virani 2012a).
+Increasing use of agricultural pesticides has also been highlighted as a potential problem for Lappet-faced Vultures breeding in Saudi Arabia (Ostrowski and Shobrak 2001; Shimelis et al. 2005).

-Veterinary drug
+Veterinary drugs

-Diclofenac is one of a group of non-steroidal anti-inflammatory drugs (NSAID) used to treat livestock and can be fatal to vultures feeding on livestock carcasses.
-It has been identified as the key cause of decline in South Asian Gyps vulture species (Green et al. 2006; Oaks et al. 2004; Shultz et al. 2004; Green et al. 2004).
+Diclofenac, one of a group of non-steroidal anti-inflammatory drugs (NSAID) used to treat livestock (and then fatal to vultures feeding on livestock carcasses), has been identified as the key cause of decline in South Asian Gyps vulture species (Green et al. 2006; Oaks et al. 2004; Shultz et al. 2004; Green et al. 2004).
 Some NSAIDs have since been found to be toxic to at least some other raptor species, but it is not yet known whether Lappet-faced Vultures are susceptible.
 In 2007, diclofenac was found to be on sale at a veterinary practice in Tanzania.
 It was also reported that in Tanzania a Brazilian manufacturer has been aggressively marketing the drug for veterinary purposes (C. Bowden in litt.
-2007) and exporting it to 15
+2007) and exporting it to 15 African countries.

-African countries.
 Introduction of diclofenac or other NSAIDs may represent a potential future threat to vultures (BirdLife International 2016).